nuagenetworks/nuage-metroae/CONTRIBUTING.md

 cd metro-fork/
 git checkout dev
 ```
 3. Develop and test all proposed contributions on the appropriate hypervisors in the `metro-fork` directory.
 If you choose not to provide support for one or more supported hypervisors, you must provide graceful error handling for those types.
+Note: All python files modified or submitted must successfully pass a 'flake8 --ignore=E501' test.

 4. If you require any new User Input Variables:
     * Extend the MetroAG variable files with sensible example values:<br> `build_vars.yml` and `user_creds.yml`.